 For those who really want to improve their work experience, one of the top reasons why is stress.
 According to The American Institute of Stress, stress at work is the largest source of stress for American adults, and has increased over the last few decades.
 Sadly, a report by the United Nations’ International Labour Organization states that work-related stress around the globe is no better.

-level in check at work, here are a few ideas that just might help:
+If you’re like many people struggling to get their stress level in check at work, here are a few ideas that just might help:

-Set your intentions.
+- Set your intentions.
 While I’ll never be labeled a poster child for getting up early, I do know the power of morning meditation and/or exercise.
 By taking 5-30 minutes to prepare your brain and body for what you want to have, you subconsciously establish the foundation for your day.
 This doesn’t mean people and things won’t show up disguised as a rain cloud, but it does mean your chances of getting drenched are decreased because you started your day under an umbrella!

-Listen to a podcast.
+- Listen to a podcast.
 There’s nothing like seasoning your day with words of inspiration, motivation, and even humor.
 In most work places, you can wear earbuds while working, so why not take advantage of this and fill your head and heart with words that will put your mind in a better state of being?
 Also, the Bible says, “A cheerful heart is good medicine, but a broken spirit saps a person’s strength.”
 (NLT) Have you ever been in a foul mood, then something funny happens which causes you to laugh?
 Don’t you instantly feel better afterwards, even though the situation may not be resolved?
 Exactly!
 Finding a funny podcast can be just the medicine you need to break up the day’s tension.

-Take regular stress breaks.
+- Take regular stress breaks.
 If you’re a non-exempt employee in the United States, you’re typically required by law to take small breaks throughout the day.
 However, what if you’re an exempt employee or work in a country where this isn’t a legal requirement?
 The good news is your breaks don’t have to be 15-20 minutes in length to be effective.
 They can be as short as one minute to stand at your desk and stretch.
 You would be amazed at the impact on your stress level a one-minute stretch break can have.
 Now, if possible, add four more minutes and take a quick walk to stretch your legs and clear your mind.
 When you return, you’ll feel better and be more productive.

 - Connect with a work friend.
 In every organization I worked for, I ALWAYS had at least one friend at work, and you should too.
 This may not be someone you hang out with on the weekends, but it is the person with whom you can talk, laugh, and vent.
 Having a ‘partner in crime’ at work can make a tremendous difference in the quality of your work experience and stress level.
 It may take time to find this person (or these people), but he or she will be well worth the effort!

-Put things in their proper perspective.
+- Put things in their proper perspective.
 I once worked for a pet food company.
 During one intense meeting, a colleague made a brilliant observation which changed the trajectory of the meeting.
 She said, “Folks, this is just kibble in a bag.
 It’s not that serious.”
 She was right.
 While we all took our work seriously (and so did our bosses!), there was nothing we were working on that could destroy the world.
 Of course, if you work in healthcare or as a public servant in law enforcement, fire, or the like, this doesn’t necessarily apply.
 However, even in these fields, not every task requires intense scrutiny and stress in order to complete it.
 Learn to pick and choose your stress battles wisely.

 By incorporating these simple changes into your daily work routine, they can make the difference between a fantastic 2019 or another stressful year.